SUPERSEDES: GIM 14 (November 2010)

 The delegation of signature authority must be made in writing or email prior to any individual or position other than the PI initiating/approving acquisition of goods and services.
 The written document or a copy of the email must be maintained at the appropriate organizational level, i.e. college, department, division, etc., where administrative/budget records are maintained for the budget number assigned to the sponsored project.
 One authorizing memo or email should be used for each budget number unless the same delegation criteria and individual are used among more than one budget number.
 For example, if a lab is supported by 5 sponsored projects, with essentially the same personnel working on all 5 projects, and the PI wishes to delegate signature authority to the same individual(s) and/or positions for each project, then one written delegation document or one email is sufficient.
 The delegation document must be revised and updated as individuals and budget numbers change.

-The Principal Investigator may not delegate signature authority for approval of the Faculty Effort Certification (FEC) Reports and Grant and Contract Certification Reports (GCCR).
+Faculty may not delegate signature/certification authority for approval of their Faculty Effort Certification (FEC) Reports.
+Principal Investigators may not delegate signature authority for Grant and Contract Certification Reports (GCCR).
 The FEC and GCCR forms represent the University's method for complying with the federal requirements for certifying that payroll distributions represent a reasonable reflection of actual effort directed towards sponsored projects.

 As an added control it is suggested that the PIs, particularly if they have delegated authority to others, review the monthly Budget Activity Reports (BARS), or other reports that serve the same purpose, for reasonableness and to detect errors and/or irregularities (fraud).
 PIs are further encouraged to sign or initial and date the reports as evidence of their review.